SafetyFlux/SafetyFlux.github.io/README.md

 - [ ] Add section for patterns that I'm interested in
   - [ ] If relevant, add store link to pattern image
 ### Games
-- [ ] Create a game to add to this page
+- [ ] Create a game to add to the page